RustyNova016/Alistral/docs/book/src/yumako_jam/modules/scoring.md

 ## Listen rate scorer

-Set the score the number of listens estimated to happen in a year
+Set the score to the number of listens estimated to happen in a year

 ### Inputs